Abuse investigation underway in death of toddler in Newaygo Co.

-NEWAYGO, MICH., (WZZM)- - An abuse investigation is underway in connection with the death of a 14-month old girl in Newaygo County.
+NEWAYGO, MICH. - An abuse investigation is underway in connection with the death of a 14-month-old girl in Newaygo County.

-Laylah Heether was allegedly abused on February 14th.
-Friends and family tell us that her mother left Laylah with her step father at their home in Newaygo.
+Laylah Heether was allegedly abused on Feb.
+14. Friends and family tell us that her mother left Heether with her step father at their home in Newaygo.

-When she returned, Laylah was unresponsive.
-A Facebook page has been created called "Justice for Laylah".
-It says Laylah had a fractured skull but died Tuesday at Helen Devos Children's Hospital in Grand Rapids.
+When she returned, Heether was unresponsive.
+A Facebook page has been created called "Justice for Laylah."
+It says Heether had a fractured skull but died Tuesday, Feb.
+21, at Helen DeVos Children's Hospital in Grand Rapids.

 The girl’s step-father, Wayne Brown, was arrested the night of the alleged abuse.
-He was charged with domestic violence against the mother, however he is not facing charges related to Laylah.
+He was charged with domestic violence against the mother, however, he is not facing charges related to Heether.

 (© 2017 WZZM)